GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And the fourth river, it is Fruitful (Perat).

 And He-Who-Is God took the human, and rested him in the garden of Delight (Eden), to serve her and to keep her.

-And He-Who-Is God commanded over the human, saying, "From all tree of the garden, eating, let you eat." and from the Tree of Knowledge of Good and Bad, you will eat from it not; that in the day of your eating from it, death, you will die.
+And He-Who-Is God commanded over the human, saying, "From all tree of the garden, eating, let you eat, and from the Tree of Knowledge of Good and Bad, you will eat from it not; that in the day of your eating from it, death, you will die."

-And He-Who-Is God said, "No good for the human to be alone; I will make for him a help as his opposite."
+And He-Who-Is God said, "No good for the human to be to himself alone; I will make to him a help, as his opposite."

+And He-Who-Is God formed from the soil every living-thing of the field, and every flyer of the skies; And brought to the human to see what he would call it; And everything which the human would call it, each living throat, that was its name.